shiv071/removeduplicatearray/README.md

-# With this algorithm we remove duplicates elements in array (if any).
+# With this algorithm we remove duplicate elements in array (if any).